Ensembl/ensembl-dauphin-style-compiler/peregrine-data/src/allotment/collision/wall.md

 So if your elements can all be guaranteed to be roughly the same height, use "wall" instead of "bumper".
 The height chosen will be the largest element you specify for *all* of the elements in the wall, so don't have any tall outliers!

 Wall collects data in the same way as bumper, which is described in the first section of `collision.md`, but then applies its own algorithm to the positioning.

+## Algorithm

+The wall algorithm allocates "courses" of bricks known as rows.
+Each row has a height.
+If the height changes in incremental update, incremental update is abandoned.

+Each row has a range within which it is occupied.
+When a new request comes in, rows are searched from the least to the greatest to find one where the request will fit, and the occupied range for that row updated.

+That's it.
+It's orders of magnitude simpler than the bumper algorithm!